beave/sagan/doc/source/install.rst

 .. option:: --enable-bluedot

    Bluedot is <Quadrant Information Security's <https://quadrantsec.com>`_ 'Threat Intelligence' plateform.
-   This allows Sagan to preform lookups of TCP/IP addresses,  file hashes,  etc.  **Note:  You likely do not need this option as the API is not publically avaliable at this time**.
+   This allows Sagan to perform lookups of TCP/IP addresses,  file hashes,  etc.  **Note:  You likely do not need this option as the API is not publically available at this time**.

 .. option:: --with-libpthread-includes=DIR